ronaldbosma/blog/content/blog/reqnroll-parsable-value-retriever-and-comparer/index.md

 }
 ```

-With these changes, the scenario will now run successfully and the expected and actual weather forecasts will be compared correctly.
+With these changes, the scenario will now run successfully and the expected and actual weather forecasts will be created and compared correctly.
 You can find a working sample in the `01-Init` project of [this solution](https://github.com/ronaldbosma/blog-code-examples/tree/master/reqnroll-parsable-value-retriever-and-comparer).

 ### Creating a generic Parsable Value Retriever and Comparer